geodeepak/Seismolive/Installation-on-OS-X-using-Homebrew.md

 ### Installing the Scientific Python Stack and other ObsPy dependencies

-Use `pip` to install the remaining ObsPy dependencies and a few must-have packages.
+Use `pip` to install the remaining ObsPy dependencies and a few must-have packages:

 ```bash
 $ pip install ipython